-Understand What You Want to Acheive:
+Understand What You Want to Achieve:

-Do you want to improve, or benchmark your organisation against others, or evaluate the impact of change initiatives?
+Do you want to improve, benchmark your organisation against others, or evaluate the impact of change initiatives?
 At the outset, you need to consider why you are carrying out the survey, what you hope to achieve and how the information gathered will help meet your goals.

 It's No Surprise!

 Companies are generally never surprised by the results, as managers tend to understand their problems but want help in making improvements.

 Avoid holidays (Christmas, Easter etc.) and periods of organisational change (e.g. reduction in staff numbers, restructuring) when running a safety climate survey, as these will influence response rates.

 Senior management must be committed to the survey and provide resources for the survey and resulting actions.
 Everyone needs to be made aware of this commitment, for example, through staff briefings.

 Supervisors' and employee representatives' support should be obtained: they are central to engaging the workforce.
 The attitudes of supervisors influence staff attitudes and behaviours; if supervisors do not convey the message that it is important to participate in the survey, staff are unlikely to co-operate.

 Paper or Web